Kypria-LLC/basilica-gate/README.md

 3. Submit a pull request for review and inscription
 # basilica-gate
 Living canon of Kypria LLC — crest‑marked operational scripts, compliance artifacts, and ceremonial dispatches.
 Where technical rigor meets mythic tradition.
+---

+## ⚖ Keeper’s Governance
+This shrine is the operational heart of Kypria LLC.
+Changes here ripple outward to every Gate; thus, they are guarded with ceremony.
+Only after review and Keeper’s seal may a dispatch leave these walls.

+📜 *Lineage is our law.
+Precision is our craft.
+Myth is our breath.*